 “Well, yes.
 In some areas of the city, you’ve got to be brave, no matter what you believe.
+The Dalai Lama is brave, asking to bring Protestants and Catholics, Loyalists and Irish Roman Catholics together at Belfast City Hall.
 I think we’ll be hearing from some innocent victims of violence from both sides at this conference.
 But so far, clergy haven’t been targets for the gunmen”.

 In our two-decker bus, every seat is taken, and the aisles are full of luggage.
 Along the way, I play the shakuhachi quietly, to accompany the day-dreamy music of Irish singer Enya as it streams languidly from the speaker in the luggage rack above us.

 Colum leans over and points outside, “Sounds nice,” he says.
 Meeting Enya’s meditative voice with some long shakuhachi tones brings a wonderful, healing counterpoint to the images of hatred and violence that Colum has portrayed.